StarRocks/starrocks/docs/administration/User_privilege.md

      The privileges to perform global backup and restore operations allow the role to back up and restore any database, table, or partition.
 It requires the REPOSITORY privilege on the system level, the privileges to create databases in the default catalog, to create tables in any database, and to load data into any table.

      ```SQL
-     --Create a role
+     -- Create a role
      CREATE ROLE recover;
-     --Grant the repository privilege on the system level
+     -- Grant the repository privilege on the system level
      GRANT REPOSITORY ON SYSTEM TO ROLE recover;
-     --Grant the privilege to create databases in the default catalog
+     -- Grant the privilege to create databases in the default catalog
      GRANT CREATE DATABASE ON CATALOG default_catalog TO ROLE recover;
-     --Grant the privilege to create tables in any database
+     -- Grant the privilege to create tables in any database
-     --Before executing the following statements, you must use the default catalog.
+     -- Before executing the following statements, you must use the default catalog.
-     --Execute `USE 'CATALOG default_catalog'` to switch back to the default catalog.
+     -- Execute `SET CATALOG` to switch back to the default catalog.
      GRANT CREATE TABLE ON ALL DATABASE TO ROLE recover;
-     --Grant the privilege to load data into any table
+     -- Grant the privilege to load data into any table
      GRANT INSERT ON ALL TABLES IN ALL DATABASES TO ROLE recover;
      ```